msymeonides/Migrate3D/README.md

 ### Filter out contacts between objects resulting from cell division?

 See the Contacts (minus dividing) section below for more details.
-This option is enabled by default.
-Disable this if you know there are no cell divisions in the dataset.
+Enable this if you have identified daughter cells resulting from cell divisions and have manually set those objects' IDs to be consecutive.

 ### Attractors:

 Identifies instances where an object is attracting other objects towards it (even if both objects are moving), and returns a separate results .xlsx file containing data on each detected attraction event.
 An additional set of tunable parameters for this function is available in the GUI.
 The default values for these parameters can be changed at the top of the main.py script.
-Note that this function will only run if a Categories file is provided.

 ### Generate Figures:

 The following plotly figures are generated:

-- **Summary Stats**: Per-category interactive violin plots for each of the summary statistics, plus the MSD log-log linear fit slope (error bars = 95% confidence interval).
+- **Summary Stats**: Per-category interactive violin plots for each of the summary statistics, plus the MSD log-log linear fit slope (error bars = 95% confidence interval) for each category.
 - **Contacts**: Violin plots of the number of contacts, total time spent in contact, and median contact duration for each category, as well as bar graphs of the percent of cells in each category that have at least 1 or at least 3 contacts.
-- **Tracks**: An interactive 2D (X/Y) or 3D (X/Y/Z) plot of all tracks.
+- **Tracks**: An interactive 2D (X/Y) or 3D (X/Y/Z) plot of all tracks (either raw or origin-zeroed), color-coded by category (if provided).
+Two versions of this are saved, one which allows filtering by category and one which allows filtering by object.
+Categories or objects can be toggled on/off by clicking them on the legend.
 - **PCA**: A set of plots of the four PCs will be generated (1D violin, 2D scatter, and 3D scatter plots of all possible PC combinations).
 - **MSD**: A log-log plot of the mean per-category MSD vs. τ, each with its linear fit line (dashed), and, for each category, a plot of all per-track MSD values vs. τ (gray traces), with the mean of all tracks overlaid (dark trace) plus the linear fit (dashed red line).
 The slope and 95% confidence interval of the linear fit for that category mean is also shown on each figure.

 The color used for each category will be consistent across all of these figures.
 For all violin plots, an inner box plot is overlayed showing the median and upper and lower quartiles.
-All outputs are in .html format which can be viewed in a browser (note that for large 3D datasets, the tracks figure HTML file can take a while to load once opened, and may be poorly responsive).
+All outputs are in .html format which can be viewed in a browser (note that for large 3D datasets, the tracks figure HTML file can take a while to load once opened, and may be poorly responsive) and all figures can be downloaded in PNG format.

 ### Subset Categories: